ThomasBittner1/KangarooDocumentation/docs/face/faceGeneral.md

+---
+title: Face Rigging with Kangaroo Builder
+description: Learn how to rig Faces in Kangaroo Builder
+---

 Face Rigging in Kangaroo has gotten very powerful in version 5.
 It's got many different setups to choose from for each part - mouth, brows, eyelids, etc - and it's got some general squash/stretch ctrls.